coco-team/cocoSim2/doc/menu.md

 CoCoSm Menu can be accessed through the Tools menu in Simulink models.
 CoCoSim menu contains many items:

 + Verify: this option starts the verification process for the current model using the current user's preferences
 + Create Property (deprecated): This option adds an observer property to the model.
-Observers are subsumed by the [CoCoSim Specification Library](https://github.com/coco-team/cocoSim2/blob/master/doc/specificationLibrary.md)
+Observers are subsumed by the new [CoCoSim Specification Library](https://github.com/coco-team/cocoSim2/blob/master/doc/specificationLibrary.md)
 + Verify using: this option starts the verification process for the current model using the current user's preferences
 + Simplifier: (to be completed)
 + Compiler Validation Experimental: (to be completed)